guardline-vpn/wireguard-tools/README.md

 // write the file to save
 await config1.writeToFile()

-// restart for the changes to take effect await config1.restart()
+// reload for the changes to take effect await config1.reload()
+// OR: restart
+await config1.restart()
 ```